Avoiding Lock Problems In a Crisis Market

 What Fees Must a Borrower Pay to Lock?

-Lenders may charge as much as $600 to lock, which they usually will apply to settlement costs at closing, but which the borrower will lose if he walks from the deal.
+Lenders usually charge from $300 to $600 to lock, which they usually will apply to settlement costs at closing, but which the borrower will lose if he walks from the deal.
 Lenders today increasingly charge credit and appraisal fees because they want to be sure about approval before they lock.

 Under What Circumstances Are Fees Refunded?